-Big Brothers Big Sisters is committed to ensuring that all staff and volunteers are trained to identify and respond effectively to concerns of child abuse, neglect or vulnerability in an appropriate and timely manner.
+Big Brothers Big Sisters of Nelson-Tasman are committed to ensuring all staff and volunteers are trained to effectively identify and respond to concerns of child abuse, neglect or vulnerability in an appropriate and timely manner.

-The Child Protection Coordinator will be expected to complete the Child Matters 5 day Child Protection Programme and to participate in regular ongoing professional development opportunities in regard to Child Protection.
+The Child Protection Coordinator will be expected to complete the Child Matters 5 day Child Protection Programme and participate in regular ongoing professional development opportunities in regard to Child Protection.

-Staff will be expected to complete the Safeguarding Children E-learning programme during induction and to participate in regular ongoing professional development opportunities in regard to Child Protection.
+Staff will be expected to complete the Safeguarding Children E-learning programme during induction and participate in regular ongoing professional development opportunities in regard to Child Protection.